ChrisKirby14/InputSystemRebinding/README.md

 all the names of your actions and add Rebind Controls script to all of them and select the right Input actions reference.

-create a panel for rebind overlay and add text component to it for rebind overlay text.
+Create a panel for rebind overlay and add text component to it for rebind overlay text.
 Have the rebind overlay not active.

-create a reset to default button.
+Create a reset to default button.

 Drag in all relevant Text, Buttons and overlay into the correct Rebind controls.

-corrected and add to One Wheel Studio tutorial from https://www.youtube.com/watch?v=TD0R5x0yL0Y
+Corrected and add to One Wheel Studio tutorial from https://www.youtube.com/watch?v=TD0R5x0yL0Y

-intergrated Samyam check for duplicate from https://www.youtube.com/watch?v=csqVa2Vimao&list=PLKUARkaoYQT2nKuWy0mKwYURe2roBGJdr&index=30
+Intergrated Samyam check for duplicate from https://www.youtube.com/watch?v=csqVa2Vimao&list=PLKUARkaoYQT2nKuWy0mKwYURe2roBGJdr&index=30